3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

 Apply the bandpass correction to all sources.
-For the other gaintables, for each calibrator (field), the solutions for the same source (gainfield) are applied. gainfield='' for the bandpass table means apply solutions from all fields in that gaintable. applymode='calflag' will flag data with failed solutions which is ok as we know that these were due to bad data.
-We use the non-interactive format to allow us to use a loop over all calibration sources.
+For the other gaintables, the solutions for each calibrator (field) are applied to the same source (gainfield).
+A gainfield='' for the bandpass table means that solutions from all fields in that gaintable are applied.
+The applymode='calflag' will flag data with failed solutions, which is acceptable since we know that these failures were due to bad data.
+We use the non-interactive format to enable looping over all calibration sources.

-Cut and paste this all together; press return a few times afterwards till it runs.
+Cut and paste this all together; press return a few times until it runs.

 cals = ['0319+415', '1302+5748', '1331+305', '1407+284']